Summer Veggie Carbonara

 The only other thing you need to prep before you get started cooking is the egg and cream mixture.
 Just combine your egg yolks (you can save the whites in the fridge for an omelet or something), cream, and about 1/4 Cup of Parm cheese in a bowl and whisk it together.
 Add a pinch of salt and pepper also.

-Making the Carbonara
+Finishing the Carbonara

 This dish comes together pretty fast.
 The thing that takes the longest is probably boiling the water for the pasta actually.
 So be sure to get that started pretty early.